IllusionMods/KK_Plugins/README.md

 If a plugin is listed but it's not a link, then it's either experimental or obsolete.
 You will need to compile it from source yourself, and you will not get any support.

+You can get the latest nightly builds of all plugins from the [CI workflow](https://github.com/IllusionMods/KK_Plugins/actions/workflows/ci.yaml).
+Open the latest successful run and download the build from the Artifacts section.

 #### CharaMakerLoadedSound

 - [KK_CharaMakerLoadedSound]